 Year-Round Drug Testing

 The NCAA randomly selects institutions and student-athletes for drug testing throughout the academic year, including the summer.
 All student-athletes are subject to drug testing before, during or after their competitive seasons.
 All student-athletes need to be aware of the NCAA Banned Drugs list and should check with the Athletic Trainers for any questions.
 Student-athletes who test positive are subject to at least a one-year suspension and loss of eligibility.

 Many nutritional/dietary supplements contain NCAA banned substances.
 In addition, the U.S. Food and Drug Administration (FDA) does not strictly regulate the supplement industry; therefore the purity and safety of nutritional/dietary supplements cannot be guaranteed.
 Impure supplements may lead to a positive drug test.
 The UC San Diego Athletics Department does not promote the use of nutritional/dietary supplements and the use of such supplements is at the student-athlete's own risk.
-Student-athletes should contact the Head Athletic Trainer, Kevin Messey (email@example.com) or Director of Strength and Conditioning, Rudy Thomas (firstname.lastname@example.org) for further information.
+Student-athletes should contact the Head Athletic Trainer, Vanessa Yang (firstname.lastname@example.org) or Director of Strength and Conditioning, Myles Cooper (email@example.com) for further information.

 Additional information may also be found through the Center for Drug Free Sport, which sponsors a confidential Resource Exchange Center (REC) for student-athletes and athletics staff with questions about nutritional supplements The REC may be contacted toll free at (877) 202-0769 or by clicking the link above.
 When accessing the REC via the Internet, the required password is ncaa2.